hyejiea/Othello-Pygame/README.md

 # Othello-Pygame

-This is an Othello Game with heuristic search MiniMax Algorith with Alpha-beta pruning.
+This is an Othello Game with heuristic search MiniMax Algorithm with Alpha-beta pruning.

 # Othello